stackrev/vue_phonenumber_verifier/article/readme.md

 </script>
 ```

-In this case we have to keep the state of 2 forms and call the service returned from the *signInWithPhoneNumber* promise.
-Add this to our firebaseAuth.js plugin:
+Call the service returned from the *signInWithPhoneNumber* promise by adding this to our *firebaseAuth.js* plugin:
 ```jsx
 import { getAuth, RecaptchaVerifier, signInWithPhoneNumber } from "firebase/auth"